 10. Join A Library and Family History Society

-A typical library should have a section on the local history of the area.
-By exploring what resources they have you will get an understanding of the area in which your ancestor lived in.
+A typical library will have a section on the local history of the area.
+By exploring what resources they have you will get an understanding of the area in which your ancestor lived.

 How can a library help!

-Maps can obviously show you the landscape around them as mentioned in the previous step.
+Maps can show you the landscape around them.

-Also, you may find family research that has been donated to the library.
+Also, there may be family research that has been donated to the library.